PRINCEZ110/PRINCEZ110/README.md

 I'm Prince,</span> a junior frontend developer based in Nepal.

-I design and build anything I can imagine — if an idea comes to mind, I turn it into reality and ship it.
+I design and build a idea comes to mind, I turn it into reality and ship it.

-My main tech stack includes React, Java, and Tailwind.
+My main tech stack includes React, Java, html, and css.
 I enjoy creating clean, responsive, and user-friendly interfaces.

 I’ve worked on several projects, with a number of public repositories showcasing my work.